41 Mini Family Vacations That Won’t Break the Bank

 Budget tip: Free summer activities include exploring the national park on your own and Chaney’s “Ice Cream and a Moovie” outdoor movie series.

 Where to stay: Fairfield Inn & Suites has free Wi-Fi throughout the hotel and fitness facilities that include a pool and exercise room.
 It’s conveniently located just minutes away from Bowling Green’s local attractions such as Lost River Cave, Beech Bend Raceway And Park, Mammoth Cave, and the National Corvette Museum nearby.
-Rates start at $105 per night.
+Rates start around $144 per night.
 Find out tips to make an affordable family vacation happen.

 Panama City, Panama

 Why you’ll love it: Travelers on the hunt for an upscale family vacation ideas filled with rich local culture at bargain prices should visit Panama, one of Latin America’s most thriving, cosmopolitan destinations—and with no currency exchange and easy direct flights from many major U.S. cities, traveling there is a breeze.
 Nearby natural areas offer the opportunity to see everything from swinging sloths to tiny tree frogs in their natural habitats.